rupalimayekar/ProjectWattpad/WattpadAnalysisSummary.md

 ### Q3 - Average time to finish a story?
 Search for completed stories, take difference between modify and create date.

-* Average days to complete story post is 244 days
+* Average days to complete story post is 167 days
-* Average number of chapters in a story is 12
+* Average number of chapters in a story is 19 chapters
-* Average number of words in a story is 75,265
+* Average number of words in a story is 59,780 words

 ### Q4 - Average number of parts per story (for completed stories)?